fkarimzadeh6/CX4240_project/README.md

 ![image](https://github.com/fkarimzadeh6/CX4240_project/blob/Nihad-Ljubuncic/heatmap.png)
 ## Random Forest with Cross-Validation

 In order to achieve a more accurate result, K fold cross-validation was also implemented for the data set.
+Cross validation is typically used to combat overfitting.
 Because the data was already split into 10 individual subjects, 10 folds were used in congruence with Random Forest Ensemble.
-The 10 fold method allowed for each subject to act as a testing set, with results
+This means that the same Random Forest algorithm as before was run, however each subject's data set acted as the test data for one iteration.
+On average between each fold, results were still around 82% accuracy.
 ## Tuning

+The RandomForestClassifier function is provided with Scikit Learn, and has many different potential parameters.
+In order to reach the highest result possible the Random Forest was run with many different parameters.
+Use of the out-of-bag (OOB_score) parameter proved to be very useful, since it helps fit and validate the data while being trained.

 ### Jekyll Themes